apache/paimon/docs/content/how-to/creating-catalogs.md

 ## Creating a Catalog with JDBC Metastore

-By using the Paimon JDBC catalog, changes to the catalog will be directly stored in relational databases such as MySQL, postgres, etc.
+By using the Paimon JDBC catalog, changes to the catalog will be directly stored in relational databases such as SQLite, MySQL, postgres, etc.

+Currently, lock configuration is only supported for MySQL and SQLite.
+If you are using a different type of database for catalog storage, please do not configure `lock.enabled`.

 {{< tabs "jdbc-metastore-example" >}}